ezsystems/BehatBundle/doc/features.md

 #### Improved drag and drop

 Selenium does not support drag and drop interactions between iframes.
 To achieve that you can use the `UtilityContext::moveWithHover` method (which also supports hover simulation between the actions).
-The method accepts JS expression such as `document.evaluate` or `document.querySelector` to find elements between which the interaction will happen.
+See the [drag-mock documentation](https://github.com/andywer/drag-mock#browser) (the library we use behind the scenes) for more information.

-Before you start using that you need to inject the [dragMock script](../Resources/public/js/scripts/drag-mock.js) into your templates: one way of doing this is described in [Webpack Encore configuration doc](https://doc.ezplatform.com/en/latest/guide/bundles/#configuration-from-a-bundle).
-See [ez.config.manager.js](../Resources/encore/ez.config.manager.js) for an example.
+Before you start using that you need to inject the [drag-mock script](../Resources/public/js/scripts/drag-mock.js) into your templates: one way of doing this is described in [Webpack Encore configuration doc](https://doc.ezplatform.com/en/latest/guide/bundles/#configuration-from-a-bundle).
+For an example see [ez.config.manager.js](../Resources/encore/ez.config.manager.js).

 ## BehatBundle extension